GRech17/password-generator-week-3/README.md

 # Week 3's JavaScript Challenge: Password Generator
-- create an application that an employee can use to generate a random password based on criteria they’ve selected.
+Create an application that an employee can use to generate a random password based on criteria they’ve selected.

 ## User Story
 ```